formcarry/formcarry-cli/README.md

-login | login to your formcarry account add [options] <name> | create a new form delete <id> | delete form with id forms | List your form's
+login | login to your formcarry account add [options] <name> | create a new form delete <id> | delete form with id forms | List your forms

 ## Create A New Form:
 ```